 What can I do to improve my business online?

-Step One: Improve Your Web Site
+Step One: Improve Your Web Design

-For many people, your Web site is the first exposure that they will have of your business.
+For many people, your Web design is the first exposure that they will have of your business.
 With that in mind, think about what is the purpose of your Web site, what do you want it to do?

 Do you just want to provide a general overview of your company?
 Or enable your customers to purchase products or services?
 Your Web site design and text should support your goals.
 Wholesale businesses should provide product and contact information.
 Retailers should provide their locations or allow direct sales through their sites.

-Step Two: Get discovered
+Step Two: Get Discovered

 • Relevant content in your site text

-• A simple and easy-to-navigate Web site
+• A simple and easy-to-navigate Web design

 • A large number of Web sites linking to your site